21 Computer Science (CS) CV Examples For 2025

 Utilise past successes

 • The recruiter has a large pool of potentially excellent candidates with outstanding skill sets and relevant educational backgrounds.
-So, how can you make them choose you above all others?
-It’s a doddle—send a computer science research CV demonstrating that you know the ropes and could be a real asset if given the opportunity.
+So, how can you make them choose you over anyone else?
+It’s a doddle—send a computer science research CV demonstrating that you know the ropes and could be a real asset if given an opportunity.

 • Charles provides an excellent template to follow.
-He begins his work history section with his achievements as a computer science researcher, conveying the message that he’s well-qualified for the role.
-Notice how he doesn’t just list those successes; he goes on to quantify them, clearly demonstrating his value.
+He begins his employment history section with his accomplishments as a computer science researcher, conveying the message that he has the skills for the role.
+And notice how he doesn’t just list those successes; he goes on to quantify them, emphasising his value with added clarity.

 Computer Science Design CV Example